A sparse ADMM-based solver for linear MPC subject to terminal quadratic constraint: Introduction

 \section{Introduction}

-Model predictive control (MPC) formulations typically rely on a terminal constraint to guarantee stability of the closed-loop system \cite{Camacho_S_2013,Kerrigan_Thesys_2001}, where the terminal set $\Omega$ is taken as an \textit{admissible invariant set} (AIS) of the system given its state and input constraints \cite{Rawlings_MPC_2017}.
-The use of a terminal AIS is employed in both nominal MPC \cite[\S 2]{Rawlings_MPC_2017}, as well as in many robust MPC formulations, in which case $\Omega$ takes the form of a \textit{robust} AIS of the system \cite{Limon_JPC_2010}.
+Model Predictive Control (MPC) formulations typically rely on a terminal constraint to guarantee stability of the closed-loop system \cite{Camacho_S_2013}, \cite{Mayne_AUT_2000}, \cite{Kerrigan_Thesys_2001}, where the terminal set is taken as an Admissible Invariant Set (AIS) of the system \cite{Mayne_AUT_2000}, \cite{Kerrigan_Thesys_2001}, i.e., an invariant set that satisfies the system constraints.
+The use of a terminal AIS is employed in both nominal MPC \cite[\S 2]{Rawlings_MPC_2017}, as well as in many robust MPC formulations, in which case a \textit{robust} AIS is used \cite{Chisci_AUT_01}.

-For completeness, we provide below the definition of an AIS.
-For the definition of the robust AIS, we refer the reader to the above references.